-For some of the base score modifiers, the stream is divided into two sections: the channel area and the riparian area.
-The channel area is the zone between the wetted edge and the bankfull elevation while the riparian area is the zone between the bankfull elevation and the outer edge of the AA.
+For some of the base score modifiers, the stream is divided into two sections: the channel edge zone and the riparian zone.
+The channel edge zone is the area between the wetted edge and the bankfull elevation while the riparian zone is the area between the bankfull elevation and the outer edge of the AA.

-Helophytes (e.g. Equisetum, Typha, Schoenoplectus, etc.) and shrubs are commonly found in the channel area and can increase the base score because they provide habitat and refuge for various species.
+Helophytes (e.g. Equisetum, Typha, Schoenoplectus, etc.) and shrubs3 are commonly found in the channel area and can increase the base score because they provide habitat and refuge for various species.
 The base score may also be increased by the occurrence of overlap of trees and shrubs (trees and shrubs in the same patches), which increases the structural complexity of the AA.
 The base score can be decreased by the trees and shrubs having no overlap (being in separate patches), or the understory being dominated by invasive plant species that prevent growth of natives, or if the understory is cleared or mowed.

-Aggressive invasive species that completely outcompete native helophytes and shrubs, such as Arundo donax, should not be included to increase the base score or modifiers.
+3 Aggressive invasive species that completely outcompete native helophytes and shrubs, such as Arundo donax, should not be included to increase the base score or modifiers.
 However, these species should be included in the "understory/ground vegetation layer is dominated by invasive species" negative modifier.

-Metric 2: Vegetation Structure Worksheet Base Score Description 4 >75% of tree cover 2 50-75% of tree cover OR <50% of tree cover with >25% shrub cover 1 Tree cover <50% with shrub cover between 10 - 25% 0 Tree cover <50% with shrub cover <10% Base Sco ore Modifier (choose all that apply): +2 Greater than 50% of the channel area has helophytes or shrubs (may include shrubs that are rooted above the channel area and hang down into it, such as blackberry vines) +1 25 - 50% of the channel area has helophytes or shrubs +1 trees and shrubs are in the same patches throughout the AA and have overlap -1 trees and shrubs are in separate patches, without continuity or overlap Metric 2: Rating of Vegetation Structure Understory/ground vegetation layer is dominated by Total Score Metric invasive species (herbaceous or woody species), excluding Range Score -1 annual grasses (>50% of AA) ≥4 100 2 understory is heavily grazed or cleared or mowed (>25% of 3 75 -2 AA) 2 50 Total Score 1 25 Metric Score (transfer to main score sheet) ≤0 0
+Metric 2: Vegetation Structure Worksheet Base Score Description 4 >75% of tree cover 2 50-75% of tree cover OR <50% of tree cover with >25% shrub cover 1 Tree cover <50% with shrub cover between 10 - 25% 0 Tree cover <50% with shrub cover <10% Base Sco ore Modifier (choose all that apply): +2 Greater than 50% of the channel area has helophytes or shrubs (may include shrubs that are rooted above the channel area and hang down into it, such as blackberry vines) +1 25 - 50% of the channel area has helophytes or shrubs +1 trees and shrubs are in the same patches throughout the AA and have overlap -1 trees and shrubs are in separate patches, without continuity or overlap Metric 2: Rating Vegetation Strue Understory/ground vegetation layer is dominated by invasive species (herbaceous or woody species), excluding Total Score Range Metric Score -1 annual grasses (>50% of AA) ≥4 100 understory is heavily grazed or cleared or mowed (>25% of 3 75 -2 AA) 2 50 Total Score 1 25 Metric Score (transfer to main score sheet) ≤0 0